 “Everything that happened was already on the drawing board.”

-Mr Longley said it was easy to say the America’s Cup saved Fremantle, that the port city was in great decline, and without the Cup modern Fremantle would not have emerged.
+Mr Longley said it was easy to say the America’s Cup saved Fremantle, that the port city had been in great decline, and without the Cup modern Fremantle would not have emerged.

 “I think that is too simplistic and is wrong,” he said.